Daniel-VDM/Intro-CS-projects/Data_Structure/Heap/Runnable/README.md

 -----------------------

-**Also included is the jar for a Debug mode that displays the Heap for the Node version of the Heap.
+**Also included is the jar file for a Debug mode that displays the Heap for the Node version of the Heap.
 I recommend only running it on the Small argument so: *"java -jar HeapDebug.jar Small"***